jruels/automation-dev/labs/tf-variables-and-output/index.md

    ```

 3. If everything looks correct, type `yes` to confirm and apply the configuration.
+    * If you get an error, read it and troubleshoot the issue.

 4. Apply the configuration again, passing the variable via the command line: